 Ectropion occurs when endocervical eversion exposes a significant proportion of columnar epithelium with a reddish appearance, similar to granulation tissue resembling an erosion.
 Ectropion appears as a central area of velvety redness surrounding the external os.
 Suspicious lesions should be biopsied to exclude malignancy.

-Physiological depletion of ovarian follicles after menopause leads to a significant decrease in the levels of estrogen, resulting in atrophy and thinning of the cervical epithelium.
+Physiologic depletion of ovarian follicles after menopause leads to a significant decrease in the levels of estrogen, resulting in atrophy and thinning of the cervical epithelium.
 Speculum examination reveals a pale epithelium with patches of erythema that may bleed easily on contact.
 The pH of vaginal discharge is less acidic (pH 4.7 or higher).
 The possibility of a coexistent neoplasm should be excluded.
 Topical estrogen therapy for 2–3 months can reverse these changes.

 Fibroids (leiomyomas) are well-circumscribed benign tumors of the uterine smooth muscles that usually exhibit a very slow progressive course.
 Cervical fibroids may arise in the cervix itself or from the uterine submucosal fibroids that may elongate and project downward into the vagina through the cervical os.
 The fibroids are firm, smooth, and non-tender on palpation.
-Menorrhagia and dysmenorrhea are the commonest presentations, and most commonly associated with the submucosal type of fibroids.
+Menorrhagia and dysmenorrhea are the most common presentations, and are most commonly associated with the submucosal type of fibroids.

 Candidiasis is a fungal infection of the vulva and vagina.
 In 90% of the cases, it is caused by Candida albicans, especially when host immunity is decreased.
 Patients typically present with intense pruritus, a vaginal burning sensation that may cause discomfort, and a thick, white vaginal discharge.
 Although the candidal infection can be identified clinically, diagnosis is based mainly on the presence of pseudo-hyphae, with budding yeast observed on KOH wet mount smears.